-Preliminary MTA system-wide utilization through the second quarter of 2014 improved slightly over the second quarter of 2013, with an increase of 8.3 million more riders, up 0.6%.
-Vehicle-crossing levels at MTA Bridges and Tunnels facilities showed a decline through the second quarter of 2014 compared with one year earlier, as crossings fell by 1.1 million or 0.8%.
-However, the year-to-date volume of ridership system-wide - especially on buses - and the year-to-date volume of traffic crossings were subdued by unusually harsh weather that occurred in the first quarter, and by the fare increase that became effective only in the last month of the first quarter of 2013.
-The second quarter results represent a recapture of much of this decline in first quarter utilization: comparing second quarter results alone, system-wide ridership was 1.3% higher in 2014 than 2013; and vehicle crossings at MTA Bridges and Tunnels facilities was 2.0% higher than in 2013.
+Preliminary MTA system-wide utilization through the third quarter of 2014 improved over the third quarter of 2013, with an increase of 26.3 million more riders, up 1.3%.
+Vehicle-crossing levels at MTA Bridges and Tunnels facilities through the third quarter of 2014 improved marginally, with four hundred thousand more (0.2%) crossings than through September 2013.
+However, the year-to-date volume of system-wide ridership, especially on buses, and the year-to-date volume of traffic crossings, were subdued by unusually harsh weather that occurred in the first quarter of 2014.
+Also, utilization in every month of 2014 was impacted by higher fares and tolls, which were implemented on March 1, 2013; by contrast, January and February of 2013 were free of this impact.
+The increases in both traffic crossings and ridership through the third quarter, therefore, represent a recovery from the decline in first quarter utilization that was brought on by the combined effects of unfavorable weather and higher first quarter fares in 2014.

-The average level of seasonally adjusted non-agricultural employment in New York City was higher in the second quarter of 2014 than in the same quarter of 2013 by 74.9 thousand jobs (up 1.9%).
-On a quarter-to-quarter basis, New York City employment has increased in each of the last fourteen quarters - the last decline occurred in the third quarter of 2010 and remains higher than at any time since 1950, the period for which non-agricultural employment records for New York City are available from the Bureau of Labor Statistics.
+The average level of seasonally adjusted non-agricultural employment in New York City for the third quarter was higher in 2014 than in 2013 by 90.3 thousand jobs (up 2.3%).
+On a quarter-to-quarter basis, New York City employment has increased in each of the last fifteen quarters - the last decline occurred in the third quarter of 2010 and is higher than at any time since 1950, the period for which non-agricultural employment records for New York City are available from the Bureau of Labor Statistics.

-The employment gain for New York City in the second quarter is consistent with an improving national economy; second quarter Real Gross Domestic Product ("RGDP") grew at an annualized rate of 4.0%, according to the most recent advance estimate released by the Bureau of Economic Analysis.
-The 4.0% increase primarily reflected contributions from personal consumption expenditures, exports, state and local government spending, private inventory investment and both residential and non-residential fixed investment; these were partially offset by a rise in imports and a decline in federal government spending.
-The robust second quarter growth contrasts with the sharp and unexpected first quarter decline in RGDP of 2.1%.
+The employment gain for New York City in the second quarter is consistent with an improving national economy; third quarter Real Gross Domestic Product ("RGDP") grew at an annualized rate of 3.5%, according to the most recent advance estimate released by the Bureau of Economic Analysis.
+The increase primarily reflected contributions from personal consumption expenditures, exports, state and local government spending, and non-residential fixed investments, and was partially offset by a decline in private inventory investment.
+Real Gross Domestic Product in the second quarter of 2014 grew at a robust 4.6%, but the vitality of the economy in both the second and third quarters contrasts with the sharp and unexpected first quarter decline in RGDP of 2.1%.
 The Bureau of Economic Analysis attributes the first quarter result, in part, to unusually harsh winter weather, which impacted agricultural production, construction activity and mining, among other industries.
-With only one other exception, the national economy has showed uninterrupted quarterly growth since the second quarter of 2009, and the annual growth rate of RGDP in 2013 was 2.2%.
+With only one other exception, the national economy has showed uninterrupted quarterly growth since the second quarter of 2009.

-The New York City metropolitan area's price inflation of 1.7% was lower than the national average of 2.1% in the second quarter of 2014.
-Prices of energy products contributed to the rise in consumer prices, as the Consumer Price Index ("CPI") exclusive of energy products increased by 1.6% in the New York-New Jersey-Long Island area, less than inflation based on the more inclusive CPI measure.
-Consistent with the rise in overall energy prices, spot prices for New York Harbor conventional gasoline rose by 5.4% from an average price of \$2.729 to an average of \$2.885 per gallon between the second quarters of 2013 and 2014.
-Moreover, the price in December remained somewhat elevated in comparison with recent prices, 11% higher than the average price over the past five years.
+The New York City metropolitan area's price inflation of 1.3% was lower than the national average of 1.8% in the third quarter of 2014.
+A 2.2% fall in the price of energy products dampened the overall rise in consumer prices: the Consumer Price Index ("CPI") exclusive of energy products increased by 1.6% in the New York-New Jersey-Long Island area.
+Consistent with the fall in overall energy prices, spot prices for New York Harbor conventional gasoline fell by 4.9% from an average price of \$2.885 to an average of \$2.743 per gallon between the third quarters of 2013 and 2014.